stwe/DatatablesBundle/README.md

     Resources/meta/LICENSE

 You are free to use, modify and distribute this software, as long as the copyright header is left intact (specifically the comment block which starts with /*)!

-## Reporting an issue or a feature request

-Issues and feature requests are tracked in the [Github issue tracker](https://github.com/stwe/DatatablesBundle/issues).